mendixlabs/mendix-for-balena/README.md

 ## Description

 The Mendix Balena Buildpack is an attempt to run a Mendix application on a Raspberry Pi 3.
-We do this by using a modified Dockerfile setup from the original buildpack and run NGinx & Postgress in a separate container on the Raspberry Pi.
+We do this by forking the official Mendix build pack so that it will run on ARM and combining this wuth a ready-to-go configuration of NGINX & PostgreSQL in separate containers on the Raspberry Pi.

-This buildpack also contains WiringPi ([version 2.46.1](http://wiringpi.com/wiringpi-updated-for-the-pi-v3plus/), included) & Pi4J ([version 1.2-SNAPSHOT](http://pi4j.com/download.html), included), so we can control GPIO ports from Java Actions in Mendix.
+This modified buildpack also contains WiringPi ([version 2.46.1](http://wiringpi.com/wiringpi-updated-for-the-pi-v3plus/), included) & Pi4J ([version 1.2-SNAPSHOT](http://pi4j.com/download.html), included), so we can control GPIO ports from Java Actions in Mendix.
 A separate module for this will be published later on.

 It is based on the following sources:

-- [Mendix Buildpack for Docker](https://github.com/mendix/docker-mendix-buildpack) - this one is heavily modified and in the current setup.
-Copy pasted and changed in order for it to work on the RPi.
+- [Mendix Buildpack for Docker](https://github.com/MXClyde/docker-mendix-buildpack/tree/pi) - this is the forked Mendix Docker buildpack made to run on ARM
-- [Mendix Buildpack for Cloud Foundry](https://github.com/MXClyde/cf-mendix-buildpack/tree/pi) - this is modified and will be downloaded in the Dockerfile.
-Note that this is a separate fork and modified for the Pi.
+- [Mendix Buildpack for Cloud Foundry](https://github.com/MXClyde/cf-mendix-buildpack/tree/pi) - this is modified and will be downloaded as part of the Docker buildpack flow.
 - [Balena Raspberry Pi3 Ubuntu base image with OpenJDK](https://hub.docker.com/r/balenalib/raspberrypi3-ubuntu-openjdk/)

 ## Instructions